 CDC—Health Information for International Travel (current online edition)Areas with malaria: Present in the municipality of Tapanahony in Sipaliwini Province.
 Rare cases in Brokopondo Province, Marowijne Province, and Boven Saramacca municipality in Sipaliwini Province.
 No malaria in Paramaribo.

 - Malaria species: P. falciparum 70%, P. vivax 15%–20%.

-- Recommended chemoprophylaxis: Tapanahony municipality in Sipaliwini Province: Atovaquone-proguanil, doxycycline, or mefloquine.
-Other areas with malaria: Mosquito avoidance only.
+- Recommended chemoprophylaxis: Tapanahony municipality in Sipaliwini Province: Atovaquone-proguanil, doxycycline, mefloquine, or tafenoquine.4 Other Areas with malaria: None (practice mosquito avoidance).

 See also: Library article for Travelers' Diarrhea

 High risk exists throughout the country, including in deluxe accommodations.
 Community sanitation and food safety measures are generally inadequate.
 Some itineraries (e.g., remote destinations, austere accommodations) and activities (e.g., ecotourism, eating street or local-market food) further increase risk.